flipz357/flipz357.github.io/index.md

 ### Research and Projects

-I have first-authored 20+ peer-reviewed research projects, and led several others as supervisor.
+I have first-authored 20+ peer-reviewed publications and led several collaborative research initiatives as a supervisor and project contributor.

 Most of them are on topics of AI evaluation, interpretability and meaning representations, as well as embeddings and information retrieval.

 For an overview of all publications see my [Google Scholar Page](https://scholar.google.de/citations?user=DzxugZIAAAAJ&hl=de).